-Pursuant to the rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our Annual Meeting materials, which include this Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Form 10-K"), over the internet in lieu of mailing printed copies.
-We will begin mailing the Notice of Internet Availability to our stockholders of record as of March 22, 2023 (the "Record Date") for the first time on or about \\\\\\\, 2023.
-The Notice of Internet Availability will contain instructions on how to access and review the Annual Meeting materials and will also contain instructions on how to request a printed copies of our proxy materials.
-Additionally, we have provided brokers, dealers, banks, voting trustees and their nominees, at our expense, with additional copies of our proxy materials and our Annual Report on Form 10-K so that they can supply these materials to the beneficial owners of shares of our common stock as of the Record Date.
-Our Annual Report on Form 10-K and the 2023 Proxy Statement are available, free of charge, at proxyvote.com.
+Pursuant to the rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our Annual Meeting materials, which include this Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (the "Form 10-K") by sending you this full set of proxy materials, including a Proxy Card.
+Accordingly, the proxy statement and accompanying Proxy Card will first be mailed to our stockholders of record as of March 11, 2024 (the "Record Date") for the first time on or about , 2024.